Deoxyribozyme: Ribonucleases

 and the Ca^{2+}-dependent Mg5 deoxyribozyme.

 These first deoxyribozymes were unable to catalyze a full RNA substrate strand, but by incorporating the full RNA substrate strand into the selection process, deoxyribozymes which functioned with substrates consisting of either full RNA or full DNA with a single RNA base were both able to be utilized.

 The first of these more versatile deoxyribozymes, 8-17 and 10–23, are currently the most widely studied deoxyribozymes.
 In fact, many subsequently discovered deoxyribozymes were found to contain the same catalytic core motif as 8–17, including the previously discovered Mg5, suggesting that this motif represents the "simplest solution for the RNA cleavage problem".

 The 10-23 DNAzyme contains a 15-nucleotide catalytic core that is flanked by two substrate recognition domains.
 This DNAzyme cleaves complementary RNAs efficiently in a sequence specific manner between an unpaired purine and a paired pyrimidine.
 DNAzymes targeting AU or GU vs. GC or AC are more effective.
 Furthermore, the RNA cleavage rates have been shown to increase after the introduction of intercalators or the substitution of deoxyguanine with deoxyinosine at the junction of the catalytic loop.
 Specifically, the addition of 2'-O-methyl modifications to the catalytic proved to significantly increase the cleavage rate both in vitro and in vivo.
-Additionally, recent studies have focuses on unravelling their kinetics to further understand their performance.
+Additionally, recent studies have focused on unraveling their kinetics to further understand their performance.